 The Trustees are committed to and openly engaged with our Members through dialogue with them, including an Annual General Meeting.
 The Members are engaged in understanding our strategy and vision for the future, our culture and ethos, our people and our educational performance and standards.
-The Trustees are actively seeking to growing the number of members to support the organisation moving forward.
+The Trustees have actively sought to grow the membership by advertising in the village newsletter and on the school website.